Everwind Guide: Airship Engineering 101 And Power Management

 The Blinking Yellow Light Of Death

 This is the number one issue crushing new players right now.
-You build a massive 13x13 deck, you slap down four fans to go faster, you attach two balloons to carry the weight, and then you hit the power switch.
+You build a massive deck, you slap down four fans to go faster, you attach two balloons to carry the weight, and then you hit the power switch.

 Suddenly, the components start blinking yellow.
 They fidget, they twitch, but they do not actually function.

 The game desperately needs a user interface panel that shows your total power output versus your required load.
 Until the developers add one, you have to do the math in your head.
 One basic Energy Generator cannot support a heavy load.
 If you are running two balloons and four engines, you absolutely need two generators.
 Anytime a component on your ship is blinking or jittering without actually engaging, you are starved for power.
-Build another generator, connect it to the network, and watch the lights turn green.
+Build another generator, connect it to the network with pipes, and watch the lights turn green.

 The Brutal Reality Of Remodeling